What is a Committal Hearing?

 A committal hearing is a hearing conducted in the Local Court to determine whether or not an accused person should be committed to stand trial.

 The importance of a committal hearing, where appropriate, cannot be overstated.

-Whether to hold a committal hearing or not is a question that should be left to an accredited criminal law specialist or at the very least a solicitor with considerable experience in criminal law.
-The question is answered based on experience, the contents of the brief of evidence, and the desired outcome of a committal hearing.
+A criminal law specialist can advise whether to hold a committal hearing or not.
+The question is answered based on experience, the contents of the brief of evidence, and the desired outcome.

 There is no right to have a committal hearing – application must be made that satisfies the legislative requirements applicable.

-We attend Courts all over NSW – go to Courts That We Attend for a full list of the courts we attend.
+We attend Courts all over NSW.
 We also accept legal aid assignments for criminal trial matters.
-Even if your matter is in a country or rural location, having one of our experts appear for you could make the difference to the outcome – in addition, you might want a criminal lawyer who is not part of your local community and is totally independent of to look after your matter.
-Call us immediately.
+Even if your matter is in a country or rural location, having one of our experts appear for you could make the difference to the outcome.
+You may also want a criminal defence lawyer who is not part of your local community to look after your matter.